sejal-jagtap/de_sql_guidebook/README.md

 LIMIT 5;
 ```

-Q. How to combine Accepted and Rejected papers into a single list?
+### Q. How to combine Accepted and Rejected papers into a single list?

 **3. UNION Command**

+Explanation:
+The UNION operator merges the results of two queries while removing duplicates.
+This helps view all papers that are either Accepted or Rejected.

 ```sql
 SELECT title, paper_status FROM papers WHERE paper_status = 'Accepted'